ersanchez/notes/autofs.md

     $ sudo vim /etc/auto.master

-Navigate to the end of the file and add:
+Navigate to the end of the `auto.master` file and add:

     /mnt/server-nfs-shares /etc/auto.nfs --ghost --timeout=60